fedemengo/FFC/README.md

 * Update note section
 * Load external library from another folder
-* Investigate complex number read behaviour
 * Shall we accept INT i INT as complex?
+	* sfilippo(s)'s 0.02$ : "we should, but also in Lexer to keep it consistent"
 * Improve Read() run time function
 	* consider Buffer approach
 	* more precise "type checking"
 	* consider reading advanced types (arrays, tuples, maps)
+	* Allow `\`-escaped characters in string read ?
 * Add warning when declaring variables overriding an existing name

 * Lexical analysis